fjolnir/SVGPathSerializer/README.md

+# This fork has been merged back to [PocketSVG](https://github.com/pocketsvg/PocketSVG)

+---

 # PocketSVG
 A simple toolkit for reading reading/writing bezier paths to/from SVG.
 Only the path, polygon, & rectangle elements are supported.